wenyaoxue/expensereportutils/journal.md

     * date dropdown - calls selectDate - and daterangepickvar (which includes fields that updates state and calls setSearchname)
     * amtmin, amtmax, cat, unk, dtls form fields - updates state and calls setSearchname
     * savesearch form field - calls savesearch and calls setSearchname
+* added a function, go between for setting sortcol: also adds a class to highlight the selected button
+* adding a delete this search: button (enabled when setApplySearch is done), function (DELETE then setApplySearch), backend (deleting LASTUSED reverts to og)
+* forgot before - custom dates form fields not updated after getsearch, fixing